connorkuehl/factoid/README.md

 To create a fact, send a POST request to `/v1/facts`.
 The server expects a JSON payload in the body of your request.

+Note that it's possible the service is configured to expect a secret in the `Authorization` header in order to process this request.

 Example:

 ```console